 Though some may find this highly adjustable office chair rather confusing and intimidating.
 With a lot of adjustable ever and features, it can be too much for some.

-In terms of the design, the Steelcase Leap V1 and V2 have a basic classic design.
+Both Steelcase Leap V1 and V2 have a basic classic design.
 It can easily blend with other office chairs.
-And I reckon that’s the purpose of the simple design.
+That’s the purpose of the simple design.
 So some might find it too plain and basic looking if you’re looking for a highly ergonomic office chair that looks hipper, you mind find the Steelcase Leap a bit lacking.

 No back height adjustment – can’t accommodate taller people

-The back seat is quite tall measuring at 25 inches.
-So it can still accommodate tall persons but not the extremely taller ones.
+The back seat is quite tall measuring 25 inches.
+So it can still accommodate tall people but not extremely taller ones.
 And if you’re looking to have it with a high back seat, that can’t happen.

 You‘ll have a better chance with a Herman Miller Aeron Size C if you want a highly ergonomic chair with a high back.
 The Steelcase Gesture chair and the Autonomous Ergo chair also offer a higher seatback.